 A reader writes in: “I actually own one of these hats.
 Bought it from a Nebraska Amish woman in Belleville.
 Figured it was a collectible and very unique.
 I have seen Nebraska Amish women wearing these while working in the fields.
 What Amish women wore before the bonnet became fashionable among Amish women.”

 In his classic work Amish Society, Amish-raised author and Big Valley native John Hostetler writes about the Nebraska women:

 “When working in the fields the women wear the “scoop” or flat hats, made of straw, which resembles the Swiss and Alsatian peasant hats worn two centuries ago.
 The wide brim is folded down at the sides by means of a string that is tied beneath the chin.”

-With a little hunting I found this image which includes a depiction of a similar-looking hat.
+With a little hunting I found this image (no longer online) which includes a depiction of a similar-looking hat.
 The subject is described as “a 19th century French country woman from the Alsace region of France wearing her traditional working dress, hat, and carrying a pitchfork.”